I am Jovanka Beckles. I live and

 I have compiled in a booklet for distribution,

-the history of the Gary family of Richmond, [ a
+The History of the Gary family of

-of progressives, unions, churches and Black organizations.
+support of progressives, unions, churches and Black organizations.

-The Gary’s story was honored by Richmond Mayor Gayle McLaughlin
+The Gary’s story was honored by Richmond Mayor Gayle

 I advocate for further equity in the distribution